Plan9-Archive/plan9ants/doc/vultr.md

 ## using the ANTS environment ##

-In addition to standard Plan 9, the ants namespace and tools are available.
+In addition to standard Plan 9, the ANTS namespace and tools are available.
 You can cpu or drawterm in to the boot namespace on port 17060.
 To move into the main environment from there:

 	rerootwin -f boot
 	service=con